2003–04 Celtic F.C. season

 In season 2003–04 Celtic won a double of the Scottish Premier League championship and the Scottish Cup.
 They reached the quarter-finals of the Scottish League Cup, and the UEFA Cup after competing in the group stage of the Champions League.
 They set a new record for the most goals scored in a season – 105 goals.

 Competitions

-Results for Celtic F.C. for season 2003–2004.
+Results for Celtic for season 2003–2004.